IBM Cloud Docs

 Setting up your Block Storage for VPC data volume for use (Linux)

-If you want to use your IBM® Cloud Block Storage for Virtual Private Cloud volume as a file system, you need to partition the volume, format it, and then mount it as a file system.
-You can perform this operation after you created a Block Storage for VPC volume and attached it to an instance.
+You can create a Block Storage for VPC volume and attached it to an instance in the IBM Cloud console, with the CLI, API or Terraform.
+If you want to use your IBM® Cloud Block Storage for Virtual Private Cloud volume as a file system, your next steps are to partition the volume, format it, and then mount it as a file system.

-Run the following command to list all Block Storage for VPC volumes from your instance.
+Run the following command to list all Block Storage for VPC volumes that are attached to your instance.

 lsblk